BlogDecoding Cannabis: What the science says about menopause and medical cannabis

 Medical cannabis is already being used for menopause in real life

-Cannabis isn’t just being considered for helping women during menopause; it’s already in use, and there's evidence that it has been for a very long time.
+Cannabis isn’t just being considered for UK women going through menopause; it’s already being legally prescribed, and there's evidence that medical cannabis treatment for women’s health concerns has been used for a very long time.

 Always is a pretty expansive term, but it is safe to say that cannabis has been part of women’s healthcare for a very long time